jovans2/jovans2.github.io/_pages/about.md

 --->

-My research focuses on **cloud computing and datacenters**, with two primary application domains:
+My research focuses on **cloud computing and datacenters**, with two primary domains:

 1. ☁️ **Cloud-native workloads**, such as *microservices* and *serverless computing*
 2. 🤖 **Machine Learning (ML) inference**, particularly *large language models (LLMs)*